isaiascardenas/variacode-frontend-challenge/README.md

 The react application has the following folders structure:

-- api: fetchers files
+- `api`: fetchers files
-- component: shared components
+- `component`: shared components
-- pages: app pages/views
+- `pages`: app pages/views
-- styles: css files
+- `styles`: css files

-This project use a real API from [https://dummyjson.com/](https://dummyjson.com/docs/users#users-search) for the users list.
+This project use a real API from [https://dummyjson.com](https://dummyjson.com/docs/users#users-search) for the users list.

 <br/>
 <br/>